Blessed-Shammah/Blessed-Shammah/README.md

 - 👋 Hi, I’m @Blessed-Shammah
-- 👀 I’m interested in Software Development
+- 👀 A Junior Software Engineer
-- 🌱 I’m fresh graduate of Information Technology at Kibabii University, Kenya
+- 🌱 Python lover
 - 💞️ I’m looking to collaborate on software development projects
 - 📫 How to reach me iamblessedshammah@gmail.com